 MenuClose

 There are millions of people in the United States who suffer from the disease of addiction.
 In fact, statistics suggest that as many as 40 million Americans are addicted to some kind of mind or mood-altering substances.
-This means approximately one in 10 people in the United States over the tender age of just 12-years-old are hooked on dope.
-(We consider alcohol legal dope, by the way).
+This means approximately one in 10 people in the United States over 12 years old are living with addiction.
+But what is the definition of addiction?

 What is Addiction